VegaLaguna/TFM-Bridge-deterioration/README.md

 Data comes from the opensource [FHWA (Federal Highway Administration) database](https://www.fhwa.dot.gov/bridge/nbi/ascii.cfm)

+Download the [data](https://github.com/VegaLaguna/TFM-Bridge-deterioration/tree/master/data) folder first in order to have all the zip files we need to start working.

-Please check the attached [pdf report](https://github.com/VegaLaguna/TFM-Bridge-deterioration/blob/master/Model%20evaluation%20for%20Bridge%20deterioration%20using%20NBI.pdf) and the following Jupyter notebooks to read the study:
+Please check the attached [pdf report](https://github.com/VegaLaguna/TFM-Bridge-deterioration/blob/master/Model%20evaluation%20for%20Bridge%20deterioration%20using%20NBI.pdf) and the Jupyter notebooks below to follow the study:

 * [Part 1 - Analysis of NBI dataset](https://github.com/VegaLaguna/TFM-Bridge-deterioration/blob/master/01-Analysis_ALL18.ipynb)